-Exemption from Subject CP2 (Modelling Practice) is on the basis of two assessed pieces of work, taken in the week after the second case study finishes.
+Exemption from subject CP2 (Modelling Practice) is only possible on a subject-by-subject basis and is via two assessed pieces of work, taken in the week after the second case study finishes.
 Each will last one day, and will consist of a project released in the morning, to be completed and written up in a report to be submitted at the end of the afternoon.